bilal0558/Analog-Clock/README.md

 # Analog-Clock
-A simple analog clock using Vanilla JavaScript.
+A simple minimalist design analog clock using Vanilla JavaScript.